godaddy/lazy-social-buttons/README.md

 ### Blocking Script Load:

 The script tag below should either be placed at the bottom of the body after the document HTML for both the HTML attribute usage and the JavaScript call usage.
-It could be placed at the top of the page for the JavaScript call usage, but only if the usage call is within a jQuery document.ready block.
+It could be placed in the head block for the JavaScript call usage, but only if the usage call is within a jQuery document.ready callback.

 ```html
 <script id="LazySocialButtonsScript" src="[your path]/lazySocialButtons.js"></script>
 ```

 ### Non-Blocking Script Load:
-The loading block below should be placed at the bottom of the body after the document HTML for the HTML attribute usage.
+The main objective for non-blocking is to let the HTML render and other scripts load before loading this script.
+The loading block should be placed at the bottom of the body after the document HTML to accomplish this goal.
+It is also necessary for the HTML attribute auto wire-up usage for this code to be loaded after the HTML has rendered on the page.

 ```html
 <script>